-There are two key dates here – you have to make your application by September 30th 2021.
+There are two key dates here – you have to make your application by September 30th 2021 and must be in possession of the card by January 1st 2022.
 Until then, there is no legal requirement for you to have a carte de séjour to prove your status as a resident.

 How do you prove it?
 This is the document most likely to be asked for, as it’s highly unusual for non EU residents not have any kind of residency permit or visa.

 There are two things you can use here.
 Once you have made your application for a carte de séjour on the online portal you receive an automated email acknowledging your application.
 This is an official document and can be used as proof of your residency status until the card arrives, particularly if you are travelling.
 So we would suggest printing out the email and tucking it into your passport.

 The other thing you can use is the French government decree, which lays out all of the rules of applying for residency.
 Published in the Journal Officiel, this document (in French) lays out in Chapter III, article 5 that until the deadline, British people only need a passport to be legally resident.
 Find the decree HERE.

 While the deadline to have made the application remains September 30th 2021, the deadline to actually be in possession of the card has been extended until January 1st 2022.
 This was a fairly last-minute extension – less than a week before the previous deadline of October 1st 2021 – so it’s not impossible that some people will have missed this.
 If you need to prove the extension, you can find the Decree HERE.